 The primary threat to the persistence of Palouse remnants in their present state is colonization by weeds.
 All remnants identified in the project area are bordered completely or partially by weedy vegetation.
 Annual grasses tend to dominate moderately moist upper slopes, and smooth brome or tall oatgrass occupy the margins of those areas.
 Among the perennial weedy grasses, tall oatgrass appears to be the most aggressive.
 The perennial grasses have most likely moved into the remnants, either by rhizomes or seed, from nearby CRP plantings.
-See the Biological Evaluation of Plant Species and Communities of Conservation Concern in the US Highway 95 Thorncreek Road to Moscow Project Area (Lichthardt 2005) for additional information.
+See the Biological Evaluation of Plant Species and Communities of Conservation Concern in the US Highway 95 Thorncreek Road to Moscow Project Area for additional information.
+(Lichthardt 2005).

-The project area lies near Paradise Ridge, which is considered a key conservation area for Spalding's catchfly as identified in the Recovery Plan for Spalding's catchfly (USFWS 2007).
+The project area lies near a priority area for Spalding's catchfly restoration as identified in the Recovery Plan for Spalding's catchfly (Hill 2012).
 In 2008 USFWS with IDFG began implementing a four phased pilot project in Latah County that included 1) delineation of areas with high potential to support Palouse Grassland remnant plant species, 2) landowner contact and education, 3) field surveys and assessment of potential remnant restoration areas, and 4) development of a comprehensive conservation strategy.

 As part of the pilot project, two additional studies of Palouse remnants were completed in 2011.
-The studies surveyed for Spalding's catchfly and identified potential sites for re-establishment of Spalding's catchfly and identified potential restoration sites.
+The studies surveyed for Spalding's catchfly and identified potential sites for reestablishment of Spalding's catchfly and identified potential restoration sites.
 The potential restoration sites that were identified were selected based their potential to connect the Paradise Ridge with other potential remnant areas.
 The sites were also selected based on soils, topography, and landowner willingness.
-Landowner easements and agreements have been obtained to implement a variety of practices through several government programs, including Environmental Quality Incentives Program (EQIP), Landowner Incentive Program (LIP), Grassland Reserve Program (GRP),
+Landowner easements and agreements have been obtained to implement a variety of practices through several government programs including; Environmental Quality Incentives Program (EQIP), Landowner Incentive Program (LIP), Grassland Reserve Program (GRP), and Partners for Fish and Wildlife (PFW).
+The planned and current restoration practices include farming practices to reduce erosion and sedimentation, native plant establishment, conversion of fields from non native to native seedings, planting Spalding's catchfly, ecological weed control (such as hand pulling weeds) and other activities.
+These activities were implemented or are planned to be implemented on portions of the sites which have landowner agreements or easements.
+See Exhibit 30.
+Planned and Current Restoration Projects.
+The actual restoration activities may occur on only a portion of the land that is under a landowner agreement or easement.